newjersey/njwds/README.md

 ### Without Node and NPM

-1. On our [Github Releases page](https://github.com/newjersey/njwds/releases), on the latest release (at the top of the list), you will see an "Assets" section at the bottom of the release information.
+1. On our [GitHub Releases page](https://github.com/newjersey/njwds/releases), on the latest release (at the top of the list), you will see an "Assets" section at the bottom of the release information.
 Click on the "Source codede (zip)" link to download our package.
 2. Follow the instructions on the [USWDS Documentation - Installation](https://designsystem.digital.gov/documentation/developers/#installation) page, starting with Step 2 of "Install the package directly from GitHub."
 Note that in our case, you would want to replace the `uswds` folder name with `njwds`.

 ### Using NJWDS files in your project